 Although all these careers are very different from one another, they are vital to the healthcare industry!

 You have to study for many years before getting a job

 A few healthcare positions – such as doctors – require years of study and residency.
 There are a good portion of positions that require much less, including some that can get you in the workforce in about a year or two.

-Medical assistant students, for example, can choose between a diploma or an associate degree program, which can range from 10 to 20 months at Herzing University.
+Our online medical assistant program can range from 10 to 20 months at Herzing University depending on the degree pathway you choose.
 Also, students can transfer up to 31 to 45 credits towards their degree program.

 Surgical technology students can get a head start on their new career in at least 20 months.
 After earning an associate degree in surgical technology, you have the option to advance your degree with a bachelor degree or MBA.

 If you are interested in nursing, you could earn an associate degree in nursing in 20 months, which would prepare you to take the licensing exams to become a registered nurse (RN).